All-Hands-AI/OpenHands/docs/modules/python/opendevin/events/observation/delegate.md

 class AgentDelegateObservation(Observation)
 ```

-This data class represents a delegate observation.
+This data class represents the result from delegating to another agent
-This is used when the produced action is NOT executable.